paddywaan/PaddysVHMods/PaddysMods/Package/README.md

 Exposed mass modifier to make the cart more usable; default value provides some resemblance of balance alongside desired usability.
-Split Stack keyboard input (alpha numbers and numpad, single digit support) Automatically enables the public player position Disables pickups of common trash via a customisable FilterList Automatically converts localised messages to shouts
+Split Stack keyboard input (alpha numbers and numpad, single digit support) Automatically enables the public player position Disables pickups of common trash (boar/deer trophy, resin, greydwarf eye) Automatically converts localised messages to shouts

 ## Changelog
-* *v1.0.2* - Moved PickupFilter to a better hook location, resolves dragging of litter under feet.
-Implemented custom filter list inside of config.
-Moved dependency to HookGen instead of MMHook.
 * *v1.0.1* - implemented disabling of certain trash pickups, added toggle for public player position, and added auto-shout
 * *v1.0.0* - Released with workbench radius, cart mass modifier, split stack behaviour.

 ## Known issues

-If you happen to come across any problems or unexpected behaviour, please feel free to contact me on discord, or create an issue on GitHub at: https://github.com/paddywaan/PaddysVHMods/issues
+If you happen to come across any problems or unexpected behaviour, please feel free to contact me on discord, or create an issue on github at: https://github.com/paddywaan/PaddysVHMods/issues